-(a) Evaluate four competitive advantages exhibited by HGI.

-- (b) Explain six benefits which could accrue to HGI from conducting environmental analysis. - (6 marks)

-(c) With reference to Min Lee, assess six characteristics of strategic leadership.

-(d) Strategic posture is an approach company leaders take while applying business strengths to the current and long term needs of the market place.

-With reference to the above statement and in the context of differences in the strength of pressure for cost reduction versus those for local responsiveness, illustrate four strategic postures which HGI could adopt in order to compete internationally.

-(e) With the aid of a diagram, describe how Min Lee and the management team designed a strategic control system to ensure that the company's strategies were effective.
-(10 marks)

-(a) (i) Explain the term "vertical integration strategy".

-(ii) Discuss four reasons why a company might adopt the strategy in (a) (i) above.

-(b) Argue five cases in favour of a stability strategy.

-(5 marks) (Total: 15 marks)
+(a) Evalu ate four competitive advantages exhibited by HGI.
+(8 marks) (b) Expla in six benefits which could accrue to HGI from conducting environmental analysis.
+(6 marks) (c) With 1 reference to Min Lee, assess six characteristics of strategic leadership.
+(6 marks) (d) Strates needs gic posture is an approach company leaders take while applying business strengths to the of the market place. e current and long term versus reference to the above statement and in the context of differences in the strength of pres those for local responsiveness, illustrate four strategic postures which HGI could ado ationally. ssure for cost reduction pt in order to compete (10 marks) (e) With t ensure the aid of a diagram, describe how Min Lee and the management team designed a stra that the company's strategies were effective. tegic control system to (10 marks) (Total: 40 marks) OUES. ΓΙΟΝ Τ WO , , , , , (a) (i) Explain the term "vertical integration strategy".
+(2 marks) (ii) Discuss four reasons why a company might adopt the strategy in (a) (i) above.
+(8 marks) (b) Argue five cases in favour of a stability strategy.
+(5 marks) (Total: 15 marks) CS61 Page 1 Out of 2

-QUEST TION THREE (a) Analyse three steps in the strategic planning process.
+(a) Analyse three steps in the strategic planning process.
 (6 marks) (b) Discuss the three levels of strategy.
 (6 marks) (c) With respect to products and technologies, explain three aspects of innovation strategy.
-(3 marks) (Total: 15 marks) QUEST TION FOUR (a) Assess Michael Porter's business level strategies.
+(3 marks) (Total: 15 marks) TION FOUR (9 mortes) (a) Assess Michael Porter's business level strategies.
 (8 marks) (b) Summarise seven management interventions central to strategy implementation.
-(7 marks) (Total: 15 marks) QUEST TON FIVE (a) Discuss five disadvantages of adopting cost leadership strategy in a highly competitive market.
+(7 marks) (Total: 15 marks) QUES TION FIVE (a) Discuss five disadvantages of adopting cost leadership strategy in a highly competitive market.
 (10 marks) (b) Analyse five risks associated with international expansion.
 (5 marks) (Total: 15 marks)